-Washington @ Tri-Valley operates in five different school locations, providing academic, behavioral, social and vocational services to students ages three (3) through 21 who are classified with ASD, AS, PDD, PDD-NOS.
+Washington @ Tri-Valley operates in five different school locations, providing academic, behavioral, social and vocational services to students ages 3 through 21 who are classified with ASD, AS, PDD, PDD-NOS.

 NOVA @ Ridgewood Program opened in September 2018 at the Somerville Elementary School in Ridgewood.
-It is designed to serve students in grades K-4 who exhibit emotional, behavioral and/or attentional difficulties.
-Services include core academic instruction, counseling, behaviorist intervention, psychiatric consultation and mainstreaming opportunities within the general education program.
+It is designed to serve students in grades K - 4 who exhibit emotional, behavioral and/or attentional difficulties.
+This program includes core academic instruction and counseling, as well as behaviorist intervention, psychiatric consultation, and mainstreaming opportunities within the general education program.